nicksmith100/milestone-project-1/README.md

   - ##### Primary image

     - All pages include a primary image relevant to the content of the page.
-The image uses [Bootstrap's .img-fluid class](https://getbootstrap.com/docs/5.3/content/images/#responsive-images) to ensure it is fully responsive, stretching across the full width of the viewport for xs viewports, or the full width of the container on sm viewports and above.
+Each image uses [Bootstrap's .img-fluid class](https://getbootstrap.com/docs/5.3/content/images/#responsive-images) to ensure it is fully responsive, stretching across the full width of the viewport for xs viewports, or the full width of the container on sm viewports and above.

     - Primary image - desktop